Board of Directors

-Paula Krumboltz Hutchinson is an adjunct lecturer at Rice University, co-teaching a seminar course “Critical Thinking in a Democracy.”
-She and her husband John, who is a chemistry professor, lived on the campus at Rice as College Magisters at two of the residential colleges for a total of twelve years, mentoring and guiding undergraduate students through their college careers.
-A graduate of the University of Texas at Austin with a degree in Journalism, Paula worked as a reporter and news anchor in Austin Texas and Denver Colorado for 6 years before starting law school.
-Paula was a commercial litigator for 21 years at Fulbright & Jaworski (now Norton Rose Fulbright) and at McDade+Fogler in Houston.
-The Hutchinsons’ younger daughter Emma Grace was born with ARPKD in 1988 and was under the care of the renal team at Texas Children’s Hospital until she passed away at the age of 20.
-Emma was the first infant successfully dialyzed from birth at TCH, and received a kidney from Paula’s mother just before her second birthday.
-Paula and John, their daughter Ashlyn, her husband Ryan and dozens of friends and family have been participants in the Walk for PKD in Denver, Seattle, Austin, Houston and San Antonio.
-Every year since Emma passed away in 2008, Emma’s sorority at Trinity University participates in the San Antonio Walk for PKD supporting “Team Emma.”
+Paula K. Hutchinson is finishing her second term on the PKD Board next June.
+She recently retired, after careers as a journalist, attorney and teacher.
+Paula’s husband John is a chemistry professor at Rice University.
+Their younger daughter Emma Grace was born with ARPKD in 1988 and was under the care of the renal team at Texas Children’s Hospital until she passed away at the age of 20.
+Emma was the first infant successfully dialyzed from birth at TCH, and received a kidney from her Grammy just before her second birthday.
+Paula and John, their daughter Ashlyn, her husband Ryan and dozens of friends and family have been participants in the Walk for PKD in Denver, Seattle, Austin, Houston, San Antonio and Memphis.

 Julie lives in Connecticut where she works as the Associate Vice President of Treatment for a company that provides in home ABA services.
 She received her Master’s of Education from Cambridge College where she is currently pursuing her PhD in Applied Behavior Analysis.
 When Julie was pregnant with their second son, she and her husband received news that he had signs of ARPKD.
 This was the first time they had heard of PKD and began educating themselves on the condition.
 After Porter passed away from complications related to ARPKD when he was a newborn they began spreading awareness and fundraising for the PKD foundation.
 Julie and her husband went on the have a third child who was also diagnosed with ARPKD.
 Jameson will be turning 3 and so far has no complications related to his ARPKD diagnosis.
 Their oldest child does not have PKD.
 Julie and her family enjoy traveling as often as they can.
 Julie is a distance runner and keeps busy training for longer distances between work, school, and family time.